deschler/django-modeltranslation/docs/modeltranslation/admin.rst

 application you need to register a special admin class for the translated models.
 The admin class must derive from ``modeltranslation.admin.TranslationAdmin`` which does some funky patching on all your models registered for translation.
-Taken the news example the most simple case would look like:
+Taken the :ref:`news example <registration>` the most simple case would look like:

 .. code-block:: python

     from django.contrib import admin
+    from news.models import News
     from modeltranslation.admin import TranslationAdmin

     class NewsAdmin(TranslationAdmin):